Arpit6055/Csv-scanner/README.md

-# Node.js & Passport Login
+# CSV FILE SCANNER

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a CSV FILE SCANNING app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 2.0.0
+### MongoDB

+Open ".env.example" and add your MongoDB URI, local or Atlas and other credentials and then change the file name to ".env"

 ### Usage